zoldar/python-ldap-test/README.md

 Tool for testing code speaking with LDAP.
 Allows to easily configure and run an embedded, in-memory LDAP server.
 Uses UnboundID LDAP SDK through Py4J.
+Requires Java runtime on the system path to run the server.

 ## Usage

 Example library usage with Python ldap client.

+    from ldap_test import LdapServer

     server = LdapServer()